Test Environment for OpenMage in Windows 10 Based on DDEV¶

 - Open the

-application - On the left side open the
+Windows Explorerapplication - On the left side open the

-- Right-click and select
+Linuxpath and selectUbuntu-20.04 - Right-click and select

-from the menu.
+Map network drive...from the menu.
 Choose a letter, for example Z:

-.
-If you want to disconnect it, right-click and select Disconnect
+From now on it appears in the This PC section under Network locations.
+If you want to disconnect it, right-click and select Disconnect from the menu.

-(Windows) PHPStorm¶
+(Windows) PhpStorm¶

 (Linux) Installing DDEV¶